The U.S. Coast Guard establishes grooming standards to ensure uniformity, safety, and professional appearance among its members.

 In general, the only type of facial hair that is permitted is mustaches as well as sideburns:

-NOTE: Coast Guard recruits, cadets, officer candidates, and ceremonial honor Guard members are not allowed to have facial hair of any kind!
+NOTE: Recruits, cadets, officer candidates, and ceremonial honor guard members are required to remain clean-shaven.

 Related Article: 18 Pros And Cons Of Joining The Coast Guard